 Advanced How-Tos

-When using the Associate app, you have the option to be alerted when records aren’t matched.
+When using the Associate app, you can be alerted when records aren’t matched.
 This may be helpful if you want to investigate and address any records where a relationship has not been created.

 Under Step 2 check the Count unmatched records as Failed box.